MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/New-MgPrivilegedAccessRoleSetting.md

 ### -UserMemberSettings
 The rule settings that are evaluated when a user tries to activate his role assignment.
-To construct, please use Get-Help -Online and see NOTES section for USERMEMBERSETTINGS properties and create a hash table.
+To construct, see NOTES section for USERMEMBERSETTINGS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphGovernanceRuleSetting[]